jyosa/MaPhi/README.md

 ## Prerequisites

-MaPhi uses the following program to run:
+MaPhi uses the following programs to run:

 MOPAC2016